DEVSENSE/phptools-docs/docs/vs/Debugging/configuring-xdebug.md

 Edit [PHP Configuration file](http://php.net/manual/en/configuration.file.php).
 Its name is usually `php.ini`, and it is located within your PHP runtime folder.

 Add the following lines at the end of your configuration file.
-Change the absolute path for xdebug so it corresponds to the correct path on your system.
+Change the absolute path for Xdebug so it corresponds to the correct path on your system.

 ```
 [XDEBUG]